-In this section, we described a unified framework to treat Montgomery reduction algorithm and its variants.
-The famous Montgomery algorithm is usually thought as a generalization of Hensel computation of the inverse of a $2$-adic number.
-We observed that the expressions of Montgomery reduction algorithm and a solution to the Chinese remainder theorem are identical in some sense, so they have a natural relation.
-Further more, the latter variants of Montgomery reduction algorithm also have Chinese remainder theorem interpretation.
-So the Chinese remainder theorem approach provides a unified, natural and transparent treatment to this family of algorithms.
+In this section, we described a framework to model Montgomery reduction algorithm and its variants.
+As mentioned before, the famous Montgomery algorithm is usually thought as a generalization of Hensel's odd division for $2$-adic numbers.
+We observe that the expressions of Montgomery reduction algorithm and a solution to the Chinese remainder theorem are identical in some sense, so they have a natural relation.
+Further more, the recent notable variants of Montgomery reduction algorithm also have Chinese remainder theorem interpretation.
+So the CRT approach provides a unified, natural and transparent treatment to this family of algorithms.

 The CRT is a well known method for solving a system of modular equation.
-It is also called Sun Tzu Theorem as it was described in a very ancient Chinese book ``Sun Tzu Suan Jing''.
+It is also known as Sun Tzu Theorem as it was described in a very ancient Chinese book ``Sun Tzu Suan Jing''.
 In his ``Mathematical Treatise in Nine Sections'' of 1247 \cite{qin1247}, Qin described the Chinese remainder theorem with great detail and generality.

-In \cite{qin1247}, Qin discussed the concept of `positive use', it can be summarized into the following equality (\ref{eq:qin}) for the case of two moduli.
+In \cite{qin1247}, Qin discussed the concept of `precise use'\footnote{In \cite{Libb} (page 331), `precise use' is termed as `ch\^eng-yung' to keep Chinese pronunciation.} , it can be summarized into the following equality (\ref{eq:qin0}) for the case of two moduli.
 We remark that although its proof is straightforward, the fact that Qin paid special attention to this expression in his derivation of CRT is very interesting.